ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : In this mode, the intermediary terminates the data stream and parses all Capsule Type and Capsule Length fields it receives.

-Each Capsule Type determines whether it is opaque or transparent to intermediaries in participant mode: opaque capsules are forwarded unmodified while transparent ones can be parsed, added, or removed by intermediaries.
-Intermediaries MAY modify the contents of the Capsule Data field of transparent capsule types.

-Unless otherwise specified, all Capsule Types are defined as opaque to intermediaries.
-Intermediaries MUST forward all received opaque CAPSULE frames in their unmodified entirety.
-Intermediaries MUST NOT send any opaque CAPSULE frames other than the ones it is forwarding.
-All Capsule Types defined in this document are opaque, with the exception of the DATAGRAM capsule, see
-{{datagram-capsule}}.
-Definitions of new Capsule Types MAY specify that the newly introduced type is transparent.
-Intermediaries MUST treat unknown Capsule Types as opaque.

-Intermediaries respect the order of opaque CAPSULE frames: if an intermediary receives two opaque CAPSULE frames in a given order, it MUST forward them in the same order.
+Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule; the DATAGRAM capsule MAY be parsed, added, or removed by intermediaries, see {{datagram-capsule}}.
+Definitions of new Capsule Types MAY specify custom intermediary processing.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently drop that Capsule.